Upcoming Visitations to Elizabeth Detention Center:

 Little by little, they can start building their new lives.

 Can you help?
-If you or your organization is interested in providing free housing, please contact Sojourners at firstname.lastname@example.org.
+If you or your organization is interested in providing free housing, please contact Sojourners c/o frances.connell (at) gmail.com.
 Thank you!